tdwg/constitution/constitution.md

 Dissolution of TDWG can only be enacted by a two-thirds majority of both individual and institutional members by vote.
 A proposal of dissolution must be dispatched by the Executive Committee to the membership at least ninety days before close of voting.

-Upon the dissolution of TDWG, any net remaining assets shall be transferred to the International Association for Plant Taxonomy or its successor.
+Upon the dissolution of TDWG, any net remaining assets shall be transferred to the International Association for Plant Taxonomy, provided that at the time of TWDG’s dissolution, that organization is a qualified 501(c)(3) organization.
+If this organization no longer exists or is not qualified, TWDG’s assets will be distributed to another qualified 501(c)(3) organization or internationally qualified charitable organization.

 ## Article 11.
 Voting